 Detailing and Hardware

 An often overlooked aspect when shopping for a bag, detailing and hardware is a tell-tale sign of quality.
-A few things you should keep an eye out for include: sturdy metal buckles and fastenings over cheap plastic versions; reinforced stitching at stress points such as where the handle joins the body of the bag; quality zip closures (those branded with “YKK” are widely considered the best on the market); protective leather piping and corners; and a reinforced bottom for increased durability.
+A few things you should keep an eye out for include: sturdy metal buckles and fastenings; reinforced stitching at stress points, such as where the handle joins the body of the bag; quality zip closures (those branded with “YKK” are widely considered the best on the market); protective leather piping and corners; and a reinforced bottom for increased durability.

 More practical considerations include a proliferation of internal compartments and pockets to help organise your day-to-day essentials; padded compartments to protect your laptop or tablet; adjustable, padded shoulder straps to ensure comfort over long periods; breathable back panels to stop your back becoming sweaty; waterproof or easy-wipe linings to help deal with spillages; and detachable straps that allow you to carry your bag in a multitude of ways.

 6 Key Bag Styles For The Modern Gentleman